nathanejohnson/SerializableYiiDbCommand/README.md

 ##ESDbCommand

 This is where the "magic" happens.
 This class is where the actual serialization takes place.
 This is a drop-in replacement for CDbCommand, with the exception that this will survive a serialize and unserialize round trip.
-It uses the ESDbconnection 'connectionName' to know what connection to get from the config, preventing redundant connections to the database.
+It uses the ESDbConnection 'connectionName' to know what connection to get from the config, preventing redundant connections to the database.

 As long as you've configured a database connection with the ESDbConnection as above, to use ESDbCommand, you simply: